joshcwinton/Keyboard/README.md

 I'm building a keyboard!

-Here's a look at my plan: https://www.overleaf.com/read/kvkkjwxgwrwt
+Here's a look at [my plan.](https://www.overleaf.com/read/kvkkjwxgwrwt)

 ## To do's
 - Set up a button to play audio